 GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige appoints Derrick H.M.
-Chan to Intermediate Court of AppealsPosted on Feb 3, 2017 in Latest News, Newsroom, Press Releases
+Chan to Intermediate Court of AppealsPosted on Feb 3, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced the appointment of First Circuit chief judge Derrick H.M.
 Chan to the Intermediate Court of Appeals to fill the vacancy created by the retirement in December 2016 of former Associate Judge Daniel R. Foley.